pandas-dev/pandas/doc/source/basics.rst

 .. _basics.working_with_options:
 .. versionadded:: 0.10.1

-Pandas has an options system that let's you customize some aspects of it's behaviour, display-related options being those the user is must likely to adjust.
+pandas has an options system that let's you customize some aspects of it's behaviour, display-related options being those the user is must likely to adjust.

 Options have a full "dotted-style", case-insensitive name (e.g. ``display.max_rows``),